akemery/cnp3-docker/README.md

 ## or run with kata-runtime

-You should reserve at least 12GB to docker.
+You should reserve at least 12GB for docker because VM kata-container needs that.

 ```
 $ sudo docker run -ti --runtime kata-runtime  --privileged --memory 12884901792  akemery/cnp3 bash